General system settings are organized into multiple tabbed sections.

 URL to the version of the client installers that you want presented to users of the system.

 This is typically redirected to a local page maintained by the administrator.

-Minimum allowable build number for the various client applications including the Command-Line Client, the GUI Client, the Tray Notifier, and the Eclipse Plug-in.
+Minimum allowable build number for the various client applications including the Command-Line Client, the GUI Client, the Tray Notifier, and IDE clients.

 Use this to ensure your clients are reasonably up to date.
 This is especially important if there is a feature or bug-fix you know is necessary for your system.

 The help text in the GUI will identify the oldest stable, compatible build number and will list the most recent known build number for your reference.